phalcon/documentation/docs/tutorial-basic.md

 }
 ```

 The browser output will remain the same.
 The `Phalcon\Mvc\View` component is automatically created when the action execution has ended.
-You can read more about views in Phalcon [here][views].
+You can read more about views in Phalcon [here](views.md).

 ## Designing a Sign-up Form
 Now we will change the `index.phtml` view file, to add a link to a new controller named _signup_.
 The goal is to allow users to sign up to our application.